Tania Aidrus, former Google executive, returns to lead the Digital Pakistan project

 The committee, headed by the Union Minister of State for Information Technology, will compile recommendations on the country’s digital infrastructure, ensuring transparency and efficiency in government operations.

-Tania Aidroos
+Tania Aidrus

 During the Imran Khan government, Tania got the key role of leading Pakistan’s transformation into a digital society.